Stress management: Prevent setbacks

-Rather than looking for ways to squeeze more activities into the day, find ways to pare them down.
+Rather than looking for ways to squeeze more activities into the day, find ways to cut back.
 Remember, it's OK to say no to new requests or commitments.
+Saying no is a complete sentence.
 When you say no to a new commitment, you're honoring your existing obligations and ensuring that you'll be able to devote high-quality time to them.

 Anticipate challenges.
-Whether it's preparing for a project at work, planning a family gathering or handling a sick child, being prepared can help you face stressful situations with confidence.
-If necessary, set aside extra time to calm your frayed nerves.
+Whether you're preparing for a project at work, planning a family gathering or handling a sick child, being prepared can help you face stressful situations with confidence.
+If necessary, set aside extra time to relax.
 If you have many tasks that need to get completed, make a to-do list and determine which tasks are most important.

 Banish negative thoughts

 If you find yourself thinking, "This can't be done," snap back to attention.
 Think instead, "This will be tough.
-But we can make it work."
+But I can make it work.
+I can get through this."
 Putting a positive spin on negative thoughts can help you work through stressful situations.

 Humor is a great way to relieve stress.
+Try watching a funny movie or reading some joke books.
 Laughter releases endorphins — natural substances that help you feel better and maintain a positive attitude.
-Studies suggest laughter may have many benefits that may include boosting the immune system, increasing circulation and easing pain.
+Studies suggest that laughter may have many benefits that include boosting the immune system, increasing circulation and easing pain.

 If new stressors are challenging your ability to cope or if once-helpful techniques have lost their effectiveness, you may need to look for reinforcements.
 Many books, websites and support groups are dedicated to helping people get through tough times.
 You may also find it helpful to talk to a counselor or mental health professional.
 Sometimes an outside perspective can make all the difference.